JaneliaSciComp/hortacloud-website/content/docs/user_manual/basic_operations.md

 ### Filtering annotations

-The annotation list is located below the neuron list in the right-hand panel.
-By default, it displays annotations that are "interesting": roots, branch points, end points, and any annotation with notes (see below).
+The "ANNOTATIONS" section is located below the "NEURONS" section in the right-hand panel.
+By default, the list displays annotations that are "interesting": roots, branch points, end points, and any annotation with notes (see below).
 Note that the "geo" column is meant to suggest the neuron's geometry (see below).
 They are ordered by last update time (newest at the bottom).
 Only annotations from the currently selected neuron are shown.

 | symbol | geometry |
 | --- | --- |